 The first sign of hordeolum is a small, yellowish spot at the center of the bump that occurs when pus expands in the area.
 Other symptoms include: a lump on the top or bottom eyelid, swelling of the eye, eye redness, pain or tenderness in the infected eye, burning, tearing, or irritation of the eye, light sensitivity, and discomfort when blinking.

 A hordeolum will generally heal on its own after about 7-10 days, and therefore most patients do not require medical treatment.
 Contact Drs.
-Jacob, Anderson, Wang, Dhaliwal or Minhas if your symptoms lasts longer than two weeks, you encounter problems with your vision, the bump bleeds, of if the bump becomes painful.
+Jacob, Anderson, Wang, Minhas, Kirak or Guajardo if your symptoms lasts longer than two weeks, you encounter problems with your vision, the bump bleeds, of if the bump becomes painful.
 In very rare cases, complications may occur.
 If the hordeolum progresses in to a chalazion, a more serious infection, Drs.
-Jacob, Anderson, Wang, Dhaliwal or Minhas will help you determine a proper treatment plan.
+Jacob, Anderson, Wang, Minhas, Kirak or Guajardo will help you determine a proper treatment plan.

 Preventing a hordeolum may be as simple as practicing proper hygiene.
 Hand washing and avoiding touching your eyes can help prevent hordeolums, as well as other infections.
 Women should never share cosmetics, and are recommended to remove makeup every night before going to sleep and to discard old or contaminated eye makeup.